FALL 2021 ONLINE CLASSES

 Instructor: Laure-Anne Bosselaar, the Poet Laureate of Santa Barbara, is the author of These Many Rooms, published by Four Way Books in 2019, The Hour Between Dog and Wolf, Small Gods of Grief, winner of the Isabella Gardner Prize for Poetry for 2001, and of A New Hunger – an ALA Notable Book.
 Her poetry was featured on Poetry Daily, The Academy of American Poets’ “Poem-a-Day” website, and in reviews such as Orion, Georgia Review, Ploughshares and Harvard Review.
 Garrison Keillor read four of her poems on NPR’s “A Writer’s Almanac.”
 A Pushcart Prize recipient, and the editor of four anthologies, she taught at Emerson College, Sarah Lawrence College, UCSB, and teaches at the Low Residency MFA in Creative Writing Program of Pine Manor College, in Boston.

-IN THE BEGINNING: Exploring Questions of Spirituality & Religion through Poetry
+IN THE BEGINNING: Exploring the Sacred with Poetry

 Sept.
 19-Oct.
 15